 To complete a course, you must be on your L-plates, aged under 25 and have completed at least 50 log book hours of driving.

-The course costs $140 and includes a three-hour group discussion with other learners and a two-hour in-vehicle coaching session with another learner.
+The course costs no more than $140 and includes a three-hour group discussion with other learners and a two-hour in-vehicle coaching session with another learner.
 The course is available in almost 250 locations across NSW.

-On the Roads and Maritime Services website you can find a list of Safer Drivers Course providers.
+The Transport for NSW website has a list of Safer Drivers Course providers.
 Book directly with the course provider.